 Photo by Andrew Pielage

 Jeff Zischke’s 24-foot-tall Impulsion at WestWorld of Scottsdale is captivating in any light.
 But to truly appreciate this equestrian sculpture, formed from stainless-steel tubing, you must see it at night.
 That’s when LEDs mounted at the base of the elegant horse begin to shine and reflect off the stainless-steel structure, encapsulating the entire sculpture in a pinkish-purple glow.

 Every November public artworks sparkle at night along the Scottsdale Waterfront during Canal Convergence.
 Several large-scale, light-based installations are featured, many of which are interactive and give you the opportunity to immerse yourself in art.
-This 10-evening event also features family-friendly activities, live entertainment and sustainability workshops.
+This multi-evening event also features family-friendly activities, live entertainment and creative workshops.